tobegit3hub/advisor/README.md

 }
 ```

-Here is the configuration file for `advisor run`.
+Here is the configuration file in JSON format for `advisor run`.

 ```json
 {